11 Types Of Shampoo And How To Pick The Right One For Your Hair

 Moisturizing shampoo may help nourish your hair

 If you have naturally dry hair, a moisturizing shampoo could be just what you need.
 The same is true for those who have dyed or bleached their hair and feel like it could use some extra moisture.
-While a moisturizing shampoo has cleansing properties, it is intended to cleanse gently so that hair doesn't become more dried out from the washing process.
+While a moisturizing shampoo has cleansing properties, it's intended to cleanse gently so the hair doesn't become more dried out from the washing process.
 "When the hair is wet, it is at its most vulnerable," Evo creative director Tom Smith told Makeup.com.
 "The hair becomes more stretchy and can easily lose its moisture content and suffer from color fade.
 A moisturizing shampoo is all about having extra moisture content to lubricate the cleansing process to keep the hair supple and protected, and stop natural moisture from washing away."

 Advertisement

-When it comes to finding the right moisturizing shampoo, there can be a lot of solid options, many of them containing hydrating ingredients that can be beneficial such as coconut oil, rice protein, shea butter, and sea buckthorn oil.
+When it comes to finding the right moisturizing shampoo, there can be a lot of solid options, many of them containing hydrating ingredients that can be beneficial, such as coconut oil, rice protein, shea butter, and sea buckthorn oil.
 One thing to keep in mind is that the gentler the shampoo, the better it will be for dry hair.
 For that reason, it may be just as beneficial to become familiar with ingredients you should avoid in your haircare products, such as sulfates and short-chain alcohols, which can dry your hair out even more.

 Damage-repairing shampoo helps with minor issues

-Damage-repairing shampoo can work for almost any hair type and may be what you need if you are trying to recover your hair from things like bleach damage.
+Damage-repairing shampoo can work for almost any hair type and may be what you need if you're trying to recover your hair from things like bleach damage.
 While a damage-repairing shampoo may help your hair's appearance, it's important to not expect too much, even from a high-quality shampoo.
 Speaking to Vogue, trichologist Shab Caspara revealed, "You can improve the quality of hair after slight chemical damage using bond-building products that will rebuild the amino acid bonds that make up the keratin in hair, however, you cannot restore split ends or breakage in severely damaged hair."

 Advertisement

-It's also important to keep in mind that your hair is not a living thing and that once it grows out of your head it's a dead protein, with no mechanisms for healing itself.
+It's also important to keep in mind that your hair isn't a living thing and that once it grows out of your head, it's a dead protein, with no mechanisms for healing itself.
 Because of this, the best way to manage damage is simply to avoid it in the first place, by doing things like limiting your usage of heat tools, being gentle with it when it's wet, and eating a diet full of vitamins and minerals that can support healthy hair growth.
 When selecting a damage-repairing shampoo, make sure to look for one without any harsh sulfates, which can be hard on hair.

 Volumizing shampoo gives fine hair a lift